tonygilkerson/OpsDoc/docs/decks/jx-intro/jx-intro.md

     * The software verified in staging is promoted to production.
     * There is no rebuild, the same binaries and dependancies tested in staging are promoted to production
     * All product source code and configuration as well as dependancies and their version is in source control and included in the release
-* Gated rollback if needed
+* Gated rollback (if needed)
-    * Preference is to quickly deploy a fix release if production is found
+    * Preference is to "fix forward" by quickly deploy a patch release
-    * If rollback is needed the PR is simply reverted in source control.
-The reverted PR will result in previous release being deployed into production
+    * Revert PR if rollback is needed.
+This will the previous release into production
-    * Full audit of activities in source control
+    * Full audit of deployment/rollback activities in source control

 ---